 The simple answer is: as soon as possible.
 The police and investigators are not your friends.
 People who (1) hire an attorney right away; and (2) don’t talk to the police have a much higher chance of getting a better outcome or beating the charges altogether.
-As soon as there is an arrest or a detective, a police officer, or a deputy asking questions, stop talking to them and call a criminal defense attorney right away.
+As soon as there is an arrest or a detective, a police officer, or a deputy asking questions, stop talking to them and call an experienced Orlando criminal defense lawyer right away.
 You will be glad you did.

 No. And who cares how it may make you look to the police or anyone else?
 Wouldn’t you rather look guilty and be home than look innocent and be in jail or prison.
 The smart money is on hiring an attorney as soon as you think you might be in trouble.
 And most criminal consultations are free.
 So you have nothing to lose.